dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 Before you can deploy a pipeline, you need to have a working knowledge of GCP and its associated services such as Cloud Functions, Cloud Source Repositories, Shell Editor, IAM and Permissions, and GCP service accounts.

-To deploy a pipeline using the GCP Cloud feature, you'll first need to set up a blank repo in Cloud Source Repositories, a service provided by GCP for hosting repositories, or you can clone it to your local machine and then install the Google Cloud SDK on your local machine.
+To deploy a pipeline using the GCP Cloud functions, you'll first need to set up a blank repo in Cloud Source Repositories, a service provided by GCP for hosting repositories, or you can clone it to your local machine and then install the Google Cloud SDK on your local machine.

 ## Setup Pipeline in Google Cloud Repositories
 To deploy the pipeline, we'll use the Google Cloud Source Repositories(first method):